Dileep62892/Email-Data-Analysis---onyx-Data-Challenge---July-2024/README.md

 2. Open the `.pbix` file with Power BI Desktop.
 3. Use the provided slicers and filters to customize the data display.

+# Note
+- Use this link [link](https://app.powerbi.com/view?r=eyJrIjoiYzE4OTNjMDgtOTFmNC00OTc1LTk1NDEtMDNjNDk1MzEyZDQyIiwidCI6IjQ2NTRiNmYxLTBlNDctNDU3OS1hOGExLTAyZmU5ZDk0M2M3YiIsImMiOjl9) to customize the data display using the slicers and filters.